Three-card monte

-Three-card Monte – also known as Find the Lady and Three-card Trick – is a confidence game in which the victims, or "marks", are tricked into betting a sum of money, on the assumption that they can find the "money card" among three face-down playing cards.
+Three-card monte – also known as find the lady and three-card trick – is a confidence game in which the victims, or "marks", are tricked into betting a sum of money on the assumption that they can find the "money card" among three face-down playing cards.
 It is very similar to the shell game except that cards are used instead of shells.

-In its full form, Three-card Monte is an example of a classic "short con" in which a shill pretends to conspire with the mark to cheat the dealer, while in fact doing the reverse.
-The mark has no chance whatsoever of winning, at any point in the game.
+In its full form, three-card monte is an example of a classic "short con" in which a shill pretends to conspire with the mark to cheat the dealer, while in fact doing the reverse.
+The mark has no chance whatsoever of winning at any point in the game.
 In fact, anyone who is observed winning anything in the game can be presumed to be a shill.

 This confidence trick was already in use by the turn of the 15th century.

 Rules

-To play Three-card Monte, a dealer places three cards face down on a table, usually on a cardboard box which provides the ability to set up and disappear quickly.
-The dealer shows that one of the cards is the target card, e.g., the queen of hearts, and then rearranges the cards quickly to confuse the player about which card is which.
+To play three-card monte, a dealer places three cards face down on a table, usually on a cardboard box that provides the ability to set up and disappear quickly.
+The dealer shows that one of the cards is the target card, e.g., the Queen of hearts, and then rearranges the cards quickly to confuse the player about which card is which.
 The player is then given an opportunity to select one of the three cards.
 If the player correctly identifies the target card, the player gets the amount bet (the "stake") back, plus the same amount again; otherwise, the stake is lost.